 - Kubernetes events that happened in that pod

 - APM data and traces (if you've linked your APM data)

-- A link to the pods' and containers' logs, collected using the Kubernetes plugin for New Relic Logs
+- A link to the pods' and containers' logs, collected using the Kubernetes plugin for log management in New Relic

 Cluster and control plane statistics are always visible on the left side.